Meet William James Sidis: The Smartest Guy Ever?

 "One thing that was very unusual about [Sidis] compared to other child prodigies [is that] very few prodigies have multiple abilities," Wallace says.
-As a young boy, Sidis invented his own language as well as wrote French poetry, a novel and a constitution for a utopia.
+As a young boy, Sidis invented his own language and wrote French poetry, a novel and a constitution for a utopia.

 Harvard At 11 Years Old

-Sidis was accepted to Harvard University at 9 years old, but the school wanted him to wait until he was 11.
-Five years later he graduated cum laude.
+Sidis was accepted to Harvard at age 9, but the school wanted him to wait until he was 11.
+Five years later, he graduated cum laude.

-His Harvard days, however, were not the full of happy memories.
+His Harvard days, however, were not full of happy memories.

 A Writer In Hiding